 Use a powder brush to apply black eyeshadow along your jawline, blending into the hollow of your cheeks.

-Now you're ready to drag your bones onto the dance floor!
+Now that you know how to paint a skeleton face, you're ready to drag your bones onto the dance floor!